inddes/Cypress-Hudl/README.md

 4.Clone the repo from Github to above newly create folder "CypressProject".

-5.Open "CypressProject" in VisualStudio code.
+5.Open "CypressProject" in VisualStudio code and put your credentials for Hudl account in describe block as below:

-7.Open VisualStudio Code terminal navigate to the project folder and then type command "npm init".
+ email: <replace with your email>

-8.Install Cypressusing command "npm install cypress --save-dev"
+ password: <replace with your password>

-9.Open Cypress Window using below command:
+6. In VisualStudio code terminal move to project folder and then type below command to open test runner dashboard:

 "node ./node_modules/cypress/bin/cypress open"